rydmike/flex_color_picker/README.md

 pickers, three of which are used for the standard Flutter Material colors and their shades.
 The size and style used for the pick items can be customized.

-The picker is also Windows, Mac, Linux and Web desktop compatible with focus handling, optional menus for handling copy-paste of color from/to the picker, including desktop keyboard copy/paste shortcuts.
+The picker is also Windows, Mac, Linux and Web desktop compatible with focus handling, with optional menus for handling copy-paste of color from/to the picker, including desktop keyboard copy/paste shortcuts.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-upper.png?raw=true" alt="ColorPicker variations upper"/>